wilsonkl/Theia/docs/html/_sources/features.txt

     ``input_image``: The image that you want to detect keypoints on.

-    ``keypoints``: A vector of the keypoint pointers that will have descriptors extracted.
+    ``keypoints``: An input vector of the keypoint pointers that will have descriptors extracted.
+Keypoints that were not able to have a descriptor extracted are removed.

-    ``feature_position``: The 2D position of the feature.
-This position may be refined from the position that the keypoint was detected at.

     ``float_descriptors or binary_descriptors``: A container for the descriptors that have been created based on the type of descriptor that is being extracted.
-EigeN::VectorXf is used for extracting float descriptors (e.g., SIFT) while Eigen::BinaryVectorX is used for float descriptors.
+Eigen::VectorXf is used for extracting float descriptors (e.g., SIFT) while Eigen::BinaryVectorX is used for float descriptors.

   .. code-block:: c++